Everything you need to know in 60 seconds

 Regional Demand Trends in India

 The demand for energy audits is not uniform across India.
-It is highly influenced by state-level industrialization, regulatory push, and energy efficiency programs run by State Designated Agencies (SDAs).
+It is highly influenced by state-level industrialisation, regulatory push, and energy efficiency programmes run by State Designated Agencies (SDAs).
 Here’s how it plays out regionally:

 Choosing the Right Energy Audit Firm: What to Look For